philzook58/philzook58.github.io/_posts/2023-05-08-egraph-ground-rewrite.md

 [congruence closure in intensional type theory](https://arxiv.org/pdf/1701.04391.pdf) - We want lambdas for all sorts of reasons.
 It is hard to know how to push egraph techniques into being more useful without them.

+Buchberger and egraphs would be sweet.
+But do people even do combo buchberger with completion?

 # Ground Terms
 [Terms](https://en.wikipedia.org/wiki/Term_(logic)) are expressions like `sin(cos(x))` or `cons(1,cons(2,cons(3,nil)))`.
 They are basically the same thing as abstract syntax trees.
 They are natural thing to be manipulating when you try to figure out how to computerize the sorts of stuff you were taught in algebra.
 Or they are a perspective on functional programming or compiler stuff.